 Once optional, then recommended, TLS certification is now essential for successful online retailers.
 Today’s shoppers are far more sophisticated than they were even a few years ago when sharing their personal or financial information.
 Encrypted connections are a must for anyone expecting customers to use their names, addresses, phone numbers, and payment information online.

-TLS (Transport Layer Security), and its predecessor SSL (Secure Sockets Layer), are protocols used to secure the connection between two computers – in this case, the server hosting the eCommerce site and the user’s phone, desktop, or laptop – by encrypting the data that is transferred between them.
+TLS (Transport Layer Security), and its predecessor SSL (Secure Sockets Layer), are protocols used to secure the connection between two computers – in this case, the server hosting the ecommerce site and the user’s phone, desktop, or laptop – by encrypting the data that is transferred between them.

 If your security certificates and protocols are up to date, shoppers will see a “secure” icon (usually a padlock) when they browse your site.
 If your site doesn’t reassure users that their information will be secure while shopping with you, they’ll find a different retailer.